allegro/bigflow/docs/ml-prediction.md

 ## Introduction

-Dataflow allows you to run a process:

-* in a user-defined Docker container
+Dataflow allows you to run a process in a custom Docker container, optionally with a GPU.
-* on machines with GPU

 These 2 features bring new possibilities for people who want to run batch and streaming predictions on Dataflow.
 Thanks to Dockerized environment, you can define any